shubhamsingh65/StudentGradesTracker/README.md

 # Student Progress Tracking System

 ## Overview
-This Student Result Management System is a comprehensive web-based application designed to streamline the process of managing student results efficiently.
+This Student Progress Tracking System is a comprehensive web-based application designed to streamline the process of managing student results efficiently.
 It allows educational institutions to input, store, process, and retrieve student academic records seamlessly.

 ## Features
 - **User Authentication**: Secure login system for administrators, teachers, and students.